nosir/cleave.js/README.md

 </script>

 ```
-By using `cleave.vue` as a component, there are three things for you to do.
+By using `cleave.vue` as a component, there are three things for you to do:

 1. Import `cleave.vue` and set as a component of the parent.

 2. Pass in the custom `cleaveOptions` prop.

 3. Simply use `<Cleave></Cleave>` as a normal `<input/>` field.